-In preparation of the 2018 Annual General Meeting, the Edmonton Sport Council's Nominations Committee is seeking "Expressions of Interest" from individuals who are interested in serving as a volunteer Director of the Edmonton Sport Council.
+In preparation for the 2019 Annual General Meeting, the Edmonton Sport Council's Nominations Committee is seeking "Expressions of Interest" from individuals who are interested in serving as a volunteer Director of the Edmonton Sport Council.

 Interested parties are encouraged to review the Bylaws.

 Mission: The Society advances active living, active recreation and sport for all Edmontonians by collaborating with partners in a coordinated system.

 Strategic Goal 1: The Society will be a key partner in the leadership and implementation of the Live Active Strategy.

 Strategic Goal 2: The Society will have a current and comprehensive governance structure.

 Strategic Goal 3: The Society will be a recognized voice for the importance of active living, active recreation and sport.

 Strategic Goal 4: The Society will provide ongoing information, resources and consultation to active living, active recreation and sport organizations in Edmonton.

 Directors, individually and collectively as the Board of Directors are ultimately responsible for the operation and affairs of the Edmonton Sport Council.
 As such they are responsible to the membership and our primary funder, the City of Edmonton.
 As such, Directors are expected to be fully informed on ESC matters and to participate in the deliberation and decisions in governance matters.